huy005/job-hunting/README.md

 ![img_13.png](img_13.png)
 ![img_14.png](img_14.png)

-8/Job Descriptions
+9/Job Descriptions
 Show all the job descriptions with the corresponding companies
 Click "Job Description List" and be redirected to "Job Description List" page
 ![img_16.png](img_16.png)
 ![img_33.png](img_33.png)!

-9/Job Descriptions Addition
+10/Job Descriptions Addition
 Recruiters post job descriptions showing on homepage
 Click "POST A NEW JOB" Button
 Validation for each field(in progress)
 ![img_19.png](img_19.png)

-10/Job Descriptions Update
+11/Job Descriptions Update
 The recruiter updates job description's info
 Click Update button of the corresponding job description, then be redirected to "UPDATE JOB DESCRIPTION'S INFORMATION" page.
 After filling in the fields that need updating, click Save button to update the new info
 ![img_1.png](img_1.png)

-11/Delete Job Descriptions
+12/Delete Job Descriptions
 Recruiters delete job descriptions by clicking Red Delete Button
 A confirmation popup will be shown
 The job description deleted will be disappeared from the list
 ![img_4.png](img_4.png)

-12/Candidate List View
+13/Candidate List View
 Recruiters view candidate list applying for the corresponding job
 ![img_2.png](img_2.png)